ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 Sets the rendering mode of the layer.
 Currently accepted values are: "Copy", "Blitter", "AlphaBlend", "Add", "AddBl", "Multiply", "MultiplyBl", "Subtract", "SubtractBl", "Diff", "DiffBl", "Screen", "ScreenBl", "AND", "OR", "XOR".

+### 'RepeatMode'

+`RepeatMode "SingleTile"`

+Sets the repeat mode of the layer (only works on tile layers).

+Possible values: "On", "Off", "SingleTile"

 ### 'ScrollRate#' X and Y

 `ScrollRateX 0.325` and `ScrollRateY 0.25`